kavia-common/BankApp-179898/kavia-docs/java21-migration-progress.md

 - 04.01 Clean build on Java 21 — Blocked-by-environment
   - Exact error: bash: mvn: command not found
   - Cause: Preview hardcodes 'mvn' and invokes it from outside the project root, bypassing the repo's './mvn' shim and './mvnw'.
   - Note: The repository already includes an mvn shim and mvnw.
-No further preview attempts will be made until preview commands are updated to use ./mvn or ./mvnw (or ./start).
+Per instructions, we will not attempt to rerun the preview until commands are updated.

 - 05.01 Run and smoke-test — Blocked-by-environment
   - Exact error: bash: mvn: command not found
   - Cause: Preview start uses bare 'mvn'; it must be updated to use './mvn' (shim) or './mvnw', or './start'.
   - Note: The repository already includes an mvn shim and mvnw.
-No further preview attempts will be made until preview commands are updated.
+Per instructions, we will not attempt to rerun the preview until commands are updated.

 ## Diagnostics